firmanmm/go-smc/readme.md

 ## Todo
 - Improve Struct performance (Need to be better than jsoniter)
 - Make more example
-- Need to try using Unsafe Operation
+- Need to try using Unsafe Operation (prefer not to)
+- Make code generator since there are manual encode and decode support

 ## Note
 I highly recommend that you use `jsoniter` as that is more battle tested than this.
 Also `jsoniter` is easier to read than this (Good luck if you want to read the output when using SMC).